Mariel of Redwall: The Search for the Swallow

 After suffering an ignominious defeat, Greypatch hatched a new plan to attack the Abbey: fire-swingers!
-Greypatch convinced his sceptical crew to create scores of miniature boulders wrapped in flammable substances.
+Greypatch convinced his skeptical crew to create scores of miniature boulders wrapped in flammable substances.
 Tied to vines and swung like oversized bolas, they made formidable incendiary weapons.
 Since none of their weapons could match the range of a fire-swinger, the Redwallers were defenceless against the onslaught of missiles.
 However, Colonel Clary, Brigadier Thyme, and Hon Rosie made their way to the Abbey and constructed special arrows out of yew staves.
 The well-trained hares stood on the Abbey ramparts and fired their far-reaching longbows, felling several of Greypatch's rats.
 Pandemonium broke out among the searats, and they retreated out of range of the Abbey.

-As the creature of the Abbey put up a valiant defence, Dandin and Mariel encountered unexpected difficulties in their pursuit of the swallow.
-Dandin, with sword in paw, protected Mariel as she trisd to dislodge the swallow.
+As the creatures of the Abbey put up a valiant defence, Dandin and Mariel encountered unexpected difficulties in their pursuit of the swallow.
+Dandin, with sword in paw, protected Mariel as she tried to dislodge the swallow.
 Mariel found that the metal swallow was wedged firmly between two rocks, and her vigorous motions to free it attracted the attention of the lobster.
 During the frenzied melee, Dandin dropped the Sword of Martin and was immobilized, with the creature's claws at his back.